 Although you have probably never heard of Puvis de Chavannes (most people today haven't), 19th century Europeans regarded him as a top French painter and muralist whose work combined elements of Romanticism and Symbolism.

-Each mural depicts an aspect of science or literature embodied in the library: poetry, history, science, and philosophy.
+Each mural depicts a romanticized aspect of the knowledge embodied in the library: poetry, history, science, and philosophy.

 The English oak bookcases surrounding the room and heavy oak tables are original, although the chairs are modern reproductions.